percona/pmm-doc/docs/using/mongodb_limitations.md

 - Physical restores are not supported for deployments with arbiter nodes.
 For more information, see the [Percona Backup for MongoDB documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#physical-restore-known-limitations).
 - All types of backups on sharded cluster setups are currently not supported.
 - Physical backups are supported, but restoring from physical backups will cause all mongo and pbm-agent instances to shutdown.
 To bring them back up, restart all **mongod** and **mongos** nodes and restart all **pbm-agents**.
-- Retention policy is supported only for snapshot types of scheduled backups and for the S3 storage type.
+- Retention policy is supported only for snapshot types of scheduled backups and for the S3 compatible storage type.
 - Before restoring, make sure to prevent clients from accessing database.

 ## Support matrix